-21. The GMO would be manufactured at UTAS under a notifiable low risk dealing (NLRD) authorisation assessed by their Institutional Biosafety Committee (IBC).
+22. The GMO would be manufactured at UTAS under a notifiable low risk dealing (NLRD) authorisation assessed by their Institutional Biosafety Committee (IBC).
 The GMO would be packaged into cryogenic vials and stored in -80 °C freezers within PC2 facilities at UTAS.
+Alternatively, the GM vaccine could be manufactured overseas and imported into Australia.